berkeley-cs294-189/berkeley-cs294-189.github.io/_projects/proj07.md

 * Present mathematical reasoning with clarity and concision.
 * By preparing for conceptual follow-up questions, students will gain experience exploring technical concepts in-depth, enough that they are able to justify ideas from the course, and understand how they fit into the broader context of the course.
 * Learn to identify misconceptions, pitfalls, and other common mistakes

+## Assignment Overview

+Students are asked to prepare an explanation that:

+* Introduces the key concepts related to the question from the notes (eg. formulas).

+* Presents the solution to the problem using these concepts introduced and justifies each step of work.

+* Explains the misconceptions in the student's original solution, if the question was attempted.

+They will deliver this explanation to a CS70 TA or tutor.
+If they’re working with a partner, they will be allocated up to ten minutes for their explanation.
+Otherwise, they will be allocated up to seven minutes for their explanation.

+During the explanation, the TA or tutor will ask them questions to clarify their explanation and their understanding of the selected question’s topic.

 ## Requirements